vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 - Establish the DS team - org model and ownership

 ---
-**Core DS Workflow**
+**Build Core DS Workflow**

-You need to build a core DS workflow

 ![png](../images/building_ds/DSWorkflow.png)

 *Process:*
-Documentation and workflow standards across business narrative (problem statements) down to the technical nitty gritty; at startups simplicity and a doc framework that is centralized is important.
-For example, N miscellaneous powerpoints shouldn’t serve as documentation and DS teams keep powerpoint to a minimum.
+Documentation and workflow standards across business narrative (problem statements) down to the technical nitty-gritty; simplicity and a centralized doc framework are crucial for startup data science.
+For example, N miscellaneous powerpoints should not serve as documentation, and DS teams keep powerpoints to a minimum.

 *Architecture:*
-You need a ML stack that can support 3 basic functions (many ML tools/platforms provide more than 1 of these functions).
+ML stack supporting three essential functions (many ML tools/platforms provide more than 1 of these functions).

 - Feature Store - how we enrich and transform both internal and external 3rd party data